 Abnormal Pap screens most often indicate HPV infection, which can cause cervical cancer.
-With a cervical cancer incidence rate in Chelsea more than twice that of the state, the Cervical Health Program was established in 2004 to reach out to MGH Chelsea patients who have had an abnormal Pap smear in order to promote timely follow-up and ensure comprehensive care.
+With a cervical cancer incidence rate in Chelsea more than twice that of the state, the Cervical Health Program was established in 2004 to reach out to MGH Chelsea patients who have had an abnormal Pap smear to promote timely follow-up and ensure comprehensive care.

 In addition to educating patients and providing emotional support, services include assistance with scheduling, transportation and health insurance.

-The Cervical Health Program targets women and adolescent girls from MGH Chelsea, Chelsea High School, and Roca (a community youth organization) who have had an abnormal pap smear and as a result, require a colposcopy and/or other treatments.
+The Cervical Health Program targets women and adolescent girls from MGH Chelsea, Chelsea High School, and Roca (a community youth organization) who have had an abnormal pap smear and, as a result, require a colposcopy and/or other treatments.
 Timely diagnostic and treatment services ultimately help to reduce cervical cancer.

 The Cervical Health Program provides a number of services to patients, including: